benoptimus/setup-django-project/readme.md

 - myproject : is the name given to your project
 - myfqdn : Full qualified domain name.
 The server name to be used into your basic nginx default config file
 - destination_directory : The directory in which the project will be moved after the creation.
-  You can juste put "." to specify the current directory
+  You can just put "." to specify the current directory

 ## Complete project Setup ##